02 Jun 2022

 Figmints

-Mariam Kaba, the 15-year-old daughter of West African immigrants, who is a sophomore in the Career and Technical Center at Woonsocket High School, is the first-ever winner of the Transform Rhode Island Scholarship (TRIS), the only scholarship program of its kind in the United States.
-For her transformative idea, focused on Black, Indigenous and People of Color communities in Rhode Island, Mariam will receive a $25,000 scholarship and will have a seat at the table as the Papitto Opportunity Connection invests $1 million to make her idea come to life.
+Mariam Kaba, then a 15-year-old sophomore at Woonsocket High School, was the first-ever winner of the Transform Rhode Island Scholarship (TRIS), the only scholarship program of its kind in the United States.
+For her transformative idea to improve and restore her community of need in Rhode Island, Mariam received a $25,000 scholarship and had seat at the table as the Papitto Opportunity Connection invested $1 million to make her idea come to life.

-“I hope the impact of my big idea on communities of color will be to restore and replenish BIPOC communities, give youth a sense of security and preparation for their future, and bring financial stability and employment aid to communities, said Mariam Kaba, who in addition to being a student, is also the social media manager and VP of a youth-led advocacy organization that aims to strengthen BIPOC communities in the metropolitan Providence area.
-“Overall, my goal is to help BIPOC communities beat all the odds against them.”
+“I hope the impact of my big idea on communities (with the most need in RI) will be to restore and replenish (these) communities, give youth a sense of security and preparation for their future, and bring financial stability and employment aid to communities, said Mariam Kaba.

-Mariam’s winning idea is to develop a program that offers career exploration, financial literacy, provides mental health wellness opportunities for young people of color and restores communities through dedicated activities.
+Mariam’s winning idea is to develop a program that offers career exploration, financial literacy, provides mental health wellness opportunities for RI young people living in communities in need and and restore these communities in need through dedicated activities.
 Her winning application was selected by a panel of judges that include Ford Foundation President Darren Walker, Rhode Island Education Commissioner Angelica Infante Green and POC Managing Trustee John Tarantino.

 “This scholarship will change lives, both for the students who receive a financial award from TRIS, and for their communities,” said John A. Tarantino, POC Managing Trustee.
 “The level of thought and creativity displayed by all of these students is truly remarkable, and we hope both the scholarships and our commitment to their ideas are empowering for young people of color who are often not heard.”